aureliojoseph/aureliojoseph/README.md

 # Hi there 👋
 I'm Aurelio Borges.

-## About Me
-I am a Software engineer specialized in building responsive and optimized web applications.
-I have delivered high-quality software solutions, with a primary focus on Vue and React, ensuring substantial business growth for multiple clients.

-My experience collaborating with great Designer and Developer teams has given me an overview of the entire development process, where I can learn and contribute at each stage.
-I am confident in my ability to develop and maintain platforms and web apps.
-I am a team player and like to work contributing my expertise to the team.
-My goal is to develop scalable, high-quality software solutions and to collaborate with professionals who value excellence, innovation and teamwork.
+Frontend Software Engineer with +2 years of experience after making a successful career change.

+Focused on building modern, high-quality solutions using Vue and Nuxt.
+I'm passionate about creating scalable, SEO-friendly applications that prioritize growth, performance and user experience.

 ## My Skills

-### JavaScript

-### TypeScript
+### JavaScript | TypeScript

-### Vue

-### Nuxt
+### Vue | Nuxt

-### React

-### NextJs
+### React | NextJs

-### Tailwind CSS

-### SASS | SCSS
+### Tailwind | SASS | SCSS

 ### Design Patterns | B.E.M.

-### HTML5

-### CSS3

 #### You can find out more about my work on https://aureliojoseph.github.io/my-work